Pedro Fumero Matos is the current resident of the Winter house, and first in conducting a full investigation of the mysterious villa.

 A great indignation and sadness invaded Pedro: could no one have let him know of this sooner?
 Where were the other family members that still lived on the island?
 Where were the authorities, or any social service at all?
 Ostensibly, the situation was no secret in the area– but absolutely no one had responded to it…

 A close up of Agustin de San Marcos Matos Viera’s hands.
 Photo: Graciela Rosales.

 Pedro then made the decision to leave his old life in order to dedicate himself entirely to his helpless family.
 That same year, he moved to Winter’s House to be with his aunt and uncles, but José died two months later of the advanced stage cancer, Rosa had to have an operation and was admitted into a nursing home since she needed specialized attention, and Agustín was left in Pedro’s charge, who to this day, is still responsible for his uncle’s wellbeing, and the treatment of his alcoholism.

 Once he was settled in the mansion of Cofete, Pedro began to remember the stories that his grandfather told him about the “upside-down ships” (as he called the submarines) that appeared on the coast near the villa.
 But upon asking people from the area, some seemed to speak of the subject with fear and secrecy, and others dismissed the subject entirely as nonsense.
 Pedro knew that his grandfather wasn’t lying, and decided to explore every nook and cranny of the house to find clues that would demonstrate the truth that still remained hidden.

-Seven long years have passed since Pedro Fumero moved in to Winter’s House.
+Nine long years have passed since Pedro Fumero moved in to Winter’s House.
 His determination to continue investigating has cost him close relationships, the distancing of his family and friends, and the incomprehension of many people.

 What’s more, since the beginning of the investigations, he has been the victim of sabotages in his water supply, fires started on the motors that power the house; the attackers have even slashed the tires of his car.